-- Assist localities as needed in the development of detailed transportation plans as part of the local comprehensive plan update. - Provide technical assistance as needed to rural localities in the areas of multimodal planning, transportation GIS planning, project prioritization, etc. - Assist VDOT as needed in the development of transportation plans relating to the rural localities in Hampton Roads. - Participate in VTrans webinars and SMART SCALE regional meetings as necessary. - Participate in meetings with VDOT staff regarding Title VI and Environmental Justice compliance. - Participate in outreach meetings and review data as requested by VDOT throughout the fiscal year. - Participate with MPOs and VDOT on meeting performance measure goals. - Provide VDOT's Transportation Mobility and Planning Division - Central Office with updated Travel Demand Management Plans when submitted to DRPT.
+- Assist localities as needed in the development of detailed transportation plans as part of the local comprehensive plan update. - Provide technical assistance as needed to rural localities in the areas of multimodal planning, transportation GIS planning, project prioritization, etc. - Assist VDOT as needed in the development of transportation plans relating to the rural localities in Hampton Roads. - Participate in VTrans webinars and SMART SCALE regional meetings as necessary.

+- Participate in meetings with VDOT staff regarding Title VI and Environmental Justice compliance. - Participate in outreach meetings and provide/review data as requested by VDOT throughout the fiscal year; this includes participating in the Fall Transportation Meeting. - Participate with MPOs and VDOT on meeting performance measure goals. - Provide VDOT's Transportation Mobility and Planning Division - Central Office with updated Travel Demand Management Plans when submitted to DRPT. - Assemble bicycle and pedestrian recommendations from comprehensive plans and standalone bicycle and pedestrian plans into a GIS shapefile.
+TMPD will provide a standardized format - Assist VDOT's Transportation Mobility and Planning Division with updating a database with information from localities comprehensive plans.